nirujank/FIRST-PROJECT/README.md

 # FIRST-PROJECT
-this repos is used to learn about git and github
+this repos is used to learn about git and github nirujan